-In the Advanced Editor of your template you will need to paste this font name into the section(s) you want this font to appear.
+In the Advanced Editor of your theme you will need to paste this font name into the section(s) you want this font to appear.
 So, for instance, if you want your main content text to use this font then paste the font name into the Main Font field in Columns > Centre, Columns > Left and Columns > Right.

-For more advanced users, if you want to refer to the font within the Additional CSS field in the template you will need the full font-family text as shown in the Specify in CSS section on Google Fonts.
+For more advanced users, if you want to refer to the font within the Additional CSS field in the theme you will need the full font-family text as shown in the Specify in CSS section on Google Fonts.